darasus/ai-blog/content/the-best-recipes-for-using-up-leftover-cooked.md

   group or planning a special occasion or having friends over for dinner.
 The recipe is easy to prepare, especially if you use a combination of cooked brown rice and leftover cooked white rice.
+intro: >-
+  Did you know that leftovers are the secret to great home-cooked meals?
+  Think about it: Great home cooks know how to make leftovers taste even better.
+  They use them to create new and different meals that everyone will love, instead of eating the same thing again and again until they can’t stand it any more.

+  That’s why we’ve come up with this list of the best recipes for using up leftover cooked chicken.
+These recipes are quick and easy to make, but they also tick all the right boxes in terms of taste, nutrition and ease of preparation.
+In other words, not only do they all use up your leftovers in a delicious way, but they also make your life easier so you won’t feel like you have to avoid cooking another chicken dish again just because you’re fed up with leftovers!
 ---

 ## Chicken and Rice Casserole